tatumio/doc/docs/rpc/stellar-rpc-documentation/getLiquidityPoolOperations.md

 - `includeFailed` (boolean, optional):
   An optional parameter to include failed operations.
 If set to true, failed operations will be included in the results.
 Defaults to false.

-- `join` (boolean, optional):
+- `join` (string, optional):
-  An optional parameter to join results.
-If set to true, results will be joined.
-Defaults to false.
+  Set this parameter to "transactions" in the query to include the transactions which created each of the operations in the response.
+It is not required and is used to enrich the response with transaction details pertinent to the operations.

-## Return Object
+### Return Object

 The `getLiquidityPoolOperations` method returns an array of operations related to the specified liquidity pool on the Stellar blockchain.
 Each operation object contains information such as the operation ID, source account, type of operation, and more.